BenjaminGrabow/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Time Complexity: O(n log n)
-because we have a for loop with O(n) and a nested while loop whichs loops until the var j (which is 1) got multiplied by 2 every iteration until it reaches the value or get higher than n
+because we have a for loop with O(n) and a nested while loop whichs loops until the var j (which is 1) got multiplied by 2 every iteration until it reaches the value of n or get higher than n

 c)